 Partner with us

 All projects have considerable potential for media and public attention, and partners are encouraged to take an active 'hands on' role in the work.
-To talk about the opportunities available, contact:
+Contact us to talk about the opportunities to support the Tamatea/Dusky Sound restoration project.

 Volunteer with us